Unisergius/meetballs-codefirst-with-drizzleorm/README.md

 If you’ve taken backups or are using version‑controlled snapshots of your DB, you can restore the previous state.

 In practice, many teams using a code‑first workflow opt for the first approach—always creating a new migration that “undoes” the unwanted changes rather than reverting a previous migration automatically.

+## Complete the Todo App

+Here's some next steps if we still have time.

+1) Alter todo table to have a due_date in the database.
+Use only code, don't alter the table directly.
+2) Create files to create, read, update and delete todo tasks.
+Use hardcoded values, focus only on the ORM queries.
+3) Create a table called todo_types, they must have id, name, created_at, active.
+You are free to choose which types each column have.
+4) Add a column called todo_type_id in the todos table.
+5) Create a whole backoffice together with drizzleORM to create a todo app.
+Use any framework you'd like.